seabornlee/popo-web/README.md

-Popo - A gateway to finding local interest communities around the world.
+## Popo - A gateway to finding local interest communities around the world.
----

 This repo is the front-end of Popo.
 Made by Taro.

 ## Get started

 Refer to the official document of [Taro](https://docs.taro.zone/docs/GETTING-STARTED)

 ## Contributor ✨

-* Jay - Business
+- Jay - Business
-* Han - Product
+- Han - Product
-* Seaborn - Developer
+- Seaborn - Developer
+- Daniel - Consultant